On the robustness of Quantum Phase Estimation to compute ground properties of many-electron systems: First illustrations on H_2

 Fig.~\ref{fig_H2_f_discrete} shows the same kind of QPE features as in Figs.~\ref{fig_f_discrete_1} and \ref{fig_P_relax_minor}.
 However, the $\theta_j^{(t)}$ are now the exact eigen-phases related to the choice $t=\frac{1}{2\sum_\beta \lvert\gamma_\beta\rvert}$.
 The $\lvert c_j \rvert^2$ related to the initial Hartree-Fock state $\ket{\psi_{\rm init}}$ can be computed using the $\ket{\psi_j}$.
-We observe on the middle figures that $\lvert c_0\rvert^2$ is extremely dominant and very close to $1$, confirming that the Hartree-Fock state is already very good.
-On the top figure which, we observe a unique peak for $N=1, 2$ and $10$, which is due to the fact that $|c_0|^2$ is large (as the Hartree-Fock state is already very good).
+We observe on \textbf{(b), (c), (d)}, and \textbf{(e)} that $\lvert c_0\rvert^2$ is extremely dominant and very close to $1$, confirming that the Hartree-Fock state is already very good.
+On Fig.~\ref{fig_H2_f_discrete} \textbf{(a)} we observe a unique peak for $N=1, 2$ and $10$, which is due to the fact that $|c_0|^2$ is large (as the Hartree-Fock state is already very good).
 However, in the case $N=5$, we observe two smaller peaks close to $0.5$, which denotes a strong discretization effect ($\theta_0^{(t)}$ lies almost in-between a discretization interval with $\kappa_0^{(N=10)}\approx 0.2$).
-This leads to a quite large shot number to be able to recover the ground phase $l^*$, as visible from the bottom left pannel.
+This leads to a quite large shot number to be able to recover the ground phase $l^*$, as visible from \textbf{(f)} pannel.
 While having a peak higher than $0.6$, the case $N=10$ also has a second non-negligible peak which tends to increase the number of shots required.
-In both $N=5$ and $10$ cases, we observe however that adding only $1$ qubit ($N=6$ and $11$) allows us to strongly improve the situation, visible from the shot number point of view (bottom figure).
+In both $N=5$ and $10$ cases, we observe however that adding only $1$ qubit ($N=6$ and $11$) allows us to strongly improve the situation, visible from the shot number point of view in \textbf{(f)}.
 The shot number `plateau' for $N \in \{13,15\}$ indicates that the situation remains good for these number of qubits (the ground phase probability remains large), but suddenly becomes bad fo $N=16$.
-This justifies to use the refined method we proposed in section \ref{sec:phase2} starting from $N_{\rm min}(t) = 11$ (minimum number of phase qubits to reach the chemical accuracy for the $t=\frac{1}{2\sum_\beta \lvert\gamma_\beta\rvert}$ choice considered in the figure).
-The bottom right panel shows that considering $N_{\rm min}(t)+a$ qubits can be interesting to increase the probability of success of QPE.
-The behavior of $P(l_0)$ w.r.t. $a$ is erratic as awaited, whereas the behavior of $\sum_{l=l_0-e}^{l_0+e} P(l)$, eqs.~\eqref{e} and \eqref{everyfirst}, increases regularly and becomes close to $1$ for $a \geq 2$ thanks to a favorable $\lvert c_0 \rvert$ condition.
+This justifies to use the refined method we proposed in section \ref{sec:phase2} starting from $N_{\rm min}(t) = 11$ (minimum number of phase qubits to reach the chemical precision for the $t=\frac{1}{2\sum_\beta \lvert\gamma_\beta\rvert}$ choice considered in the figure).
+Fig.~\ref{fig_H2_f_discrete} \textbf{(g)} shows that considering $N_{\rm min}(t)+a$ qubits can be interesting to increase the probability of success of QPE.
+The behavior of $P(l_0)$ w.r.t. $a$ is erratic as awaited, whereas the behavior of $\sum_{l=l_0-e}^{l_0+e} P(l)$, ~\eqref{e} and \eqref{everyfirst}, increases regularly and becomes close to $1$ for $a \geq 2$ thanks to a favorable $\lvert c_0 \rvert$ condition.
 Consequently, going from $N = N_{\rm min}(t)$ to $N_{\rm min}(t) +2$ phase qubits allows to improve the efficiency of QPE whatever the option considered.
-Regarding ground state projection (middle panel in Fig. \ref{fig_H2_f_discrete}), the consequence of having $\lvert c_0\rvert^2$ already close to $1$ is to make its amplification less visible.
-However, an amplification occurs for $N=5$ and $10$ as visible from the numbers printed in the middle figures (an as is clear in Fig. \ref{fig_QPE_H2_as_ntr} (bottom)).
+Regarding ground state projection (in Fig. \ref{fig_H2_f_discrete} \textbf{(b), (c), (d), (e)}), the consequence of having $\lvert c_0\rvert^2$ already close to $1$ is to make its amplification less visible.
+However, an amplification occurs for $N=5$ and $10$ as visible from the numbers printed in the middle figures.